 All one has to do is look at the large financial institutions that are going all-in on various types of digital assets for motivation to dive into the world of crypto and other digital alternative investments.

-Fidelity has already developed an entire subsidiary to support digital assets — Fidelity Digital Assets, which we mentioned above.
+Fidelity has developed an entire subsidiary to support digital assets — Fidelity Digital Assets, which we mentioned above.
 J.P.
-Morgan Chase just launched a business division devoted to blockchain (a cryptocurrency “wallet” and exchange program).
-And in 2019, the investment advisory firm Cambridge Associates even encouraged institutional investors to explore digital assets in their report “Cryptoassets: Venture into the Unknown.”
+Morgan Chase has launched a business division devoted to blockchain (a cryptocurrency “wallet” and exchange program).
+And the investment advisory firm Cambridge Associates has even encouraged institutional investors to explore digital assets.

 Track, Balance, and Optimize Your Modern Investment Portfolio with Kubera

-Start managing your modern, diverse portfolio today: Sign up for your monthly Kubera subscription, save a little money with our affordable yearly membership, or learn about our white-label solution to work with Kubera as a financial professional or with the help of your financial professional.
+Start managing your modern, diverse portfolio today: Sign up for your Kubera subscription or learn about our white-label solution to work with Kubera as a financial professional or with the help of your financial professional.